 Fentanyl-related deaths jumped 250% in Nashville between 2014 and 2015.

-In 2015, 1,039 newborns in Tennessee exhibited clinical signs of neonatal abstinence syndrome as a result of exposure to opioids in the womb.
+In 2015, 1,039 newborns in Tennessee exhibited clinical signs of Neonatal Abstinence Syndrome (NAS) as a result of exposure to opioids in the womb.

 Nashville’s addiction treatment options are designed to treat a variety of substance use disorders and levels of severity of addiction.
 The Tennessee REDLINE is a 24-7 referral service for residents to receive alcohol and drug rehab information.
 Also, Tennesseans can attend multiple screening and referral service centers in Nashville (and across the state).
 Typically, these services are free or based on need.